ByteSliceHQ/deepdish/.changeset/mean-tips-press.md

 "@deepdish/types": patch
 ---

-Permitted failure property to be error object.
+Permitted failure property to be an error object.